Dubai vs. Abu Dhabi Real Estate: Which Emirate is best for Investment?

 - Developer defaults, or their insolvency.

-- market fluctuations and changes in market conditions post-completion business.
+- Market fluctuations and changes in market conditions post-completion business.

 Luxury Real Estate in Dubai: Trends and Investment Opportunities